by Rory Campbell, Forde Campbell Solicitors

-Reputation is critically important – and incredibly vulnerable.
+Reputation is critically important and incredibly vulnerable at the same time, and talking about betting on grand national is the finest in the whole iGaming industry.
 In the 2015 Risk Barometer published by Allianz, loss of reputation ranks second in the top business risks within the UK.

 Aren’t lawyers the worst people to ask about business reputation protection?
 Our instinct is to ignore PR consequences and protect clients from liability at all costs.
 On that level, we understand Thomas Cook’s hesitancy over an apology relating to the tragic death of children on a Thomas Cook holiday.
 However, reputation depends not just on why things go wrong, but also on how the business deals with the matter.

 We believe that businesses need to understand the importance of reputation, and take steps both to pre-empt reputational loss, and to deal with actual or potential reputational threat.

 Although sounding like a stern parental injunction before a night on the town, this is fundamentally important.
 You can’t see it or touch it, but a reputation absolutely exists as an asset.
 It’s the basis for brand strength, and as goodwill it’s something that can be bought and sold by contract.

 The law allows various ways to protect your business’ reputation.
 A business can get a trademark to register its exclusive right to use a name or logo in a particular business area and jurisdiction.